Qazeer/artefacts.help/pages/windows/registry_typedurls.md

 auto-completed) in the `Internet Explorer (IE)` web browser search bar.
 Web searches are not stored, only the URLs entered are tracked.

-Starting with `IE8`, entries are added / updated in near real-time.
+Starting with `IE8`, entries are added/updated in near real-time.

 ### Information of interest